-Struggling to make ends meet, most Americans lack the time to tune into protestors who are just as distant from their problems as Washington bureaucratic elites.
-Ronald Reagan offered these poignant words as he called on his own political party in the 1970s to shed its big-business country club image and to embrace the factory worker, the farmer, and the cop on the beat:
+Struggling to make ends meet, most Americans lack the time to tune into protesters who are just as distant from their problems as Washington bureaucratic elites.
+Ronald Reagan offered these poignant words as he called on his own political party in the 1970s to shed its Big Business/country club image and to embrace the factory worker, the farmer, and the cop on the beat:

 Extreme taxation, excessive controls, oppressive government competition with business, frustrated minorities and forgotten Americans are not the products of free enterprise.
 They are the residue of centralized bureaucracy, of government by the self-anointed elite.

-While some protestors call for more government — or even the use of force — to restore their version of social justice and utopian economic schemes, lost in the debate is the fundamental purpose of American government and the importance of virtue and a benevolent society.
+While some protesters call for more government — or even the use of force — to restore their version of social justice and utopian economic schemes, lost in the debate is the fundamental purpose of American government and the importance of virtue and a benevolent society.